pegasus-web/age-gate/legal/privacy-cookie-notice.md

 ## 7. Disclosure of personal Information

-* This may involve sharing your personal information with **non-Diageo companies** that provide services to Diageo companies and certain **other third parties**, but only where they offer adequate protection for your information and, in certain cases, only where you have provided your consent.
+* This may involve sharing your personal information with **non-[CB/PEGASUS] companies** that provide services to [CB/PEGASUS] companies and certain **other third parties**, but only where they offer adequate protection for your information and, in certain cases, only where you have provided your consent.
-* In some cases, this may involve **transferring your personal information to other countries** (including the U.K., the U.S., Canada and other countries inside and outside the European Economic Area) where Diageo or non-Diageo companies or other third parties operate and process your personal information.
+* In some cases, this may involve **transferring your personal information to other countries** (including the U.K., the U.S., Canada and other countries inside and outside the European Economic Area) where [CB/PEGASUS] or non-[CB/PEGASUS] companies or other third parties operate and process your personal information.
 * **By providing any personal information to us, you fully understand and clearly consent to such use and transfers as set out in this Privacy and Cookie Notice and our full Privacy and Cookie Notice.**